Ultimate Guide to Wahoo Fishing: Tips, Gear, and Techniques ReelYaks

 Proven Wahoo Fishing Techniques

 When fishing for wahoo, it is important to keep your bait or lure moving at a fast pace.
 Wahoo are attracted to speed, so slow-moving bait is unlikely to get their attention.
 Trolling is one of the most popular techniques for wahoo fishing, as it allows you to cover a large area and keep your bait moving at a high speed.
+Modern pedal fishing kayaks with fin drive kayak or propeller drive kayak systems excel at maintaining consistent trolling speeds while providing the hands-free pedaling advantage that lets you manage multiple lines and respond quickly when a wahoo strikes.

 Back to blog